-When it comes to Mautic (3.x), the IntegrationBundle defines the rulesets to add custom plugins to support integrations.
-The IntegrationBundle enables developers to use the service tags, a way to tell Mautic that your service should be registered in some special way.
-These services are listed in later sections.
+Regarding Mautic (3.x), the Integration Bundle defines the rulesets to add custom plugins to support integrations.
+The Integration Bundle enables developers to use the service tags, which is a way to tell Mautic that a service should be registered in a particular manner.

-- Telling Mautic about your custom plugin
+- Tell Mautic about the custom plugin

 - Type of authentication to pull/push data to Integration's API